t-d-k/LibreCrypt/docs/Linux_examples__cryptoloop.md

 </A>

-This is the simplest form of Linux volume file, and the recommended starting point for checking that FreeOTFE is operating correctly.
+This is the simplest form of Linux volume file, and the recommended starting point for checking that DoxBox is operating correctly.

 Creating the volume file under Linux: